TEC-The-ELidoras-Codex/TEC_Q5EP/README.md

 ./server/: The FastAPI backend for data submission and retrieval.

+./tools/: Azure + automation helpers for deployments, testing, ingestion, and evidence enrichment.

-./ui/: The TypeScript frontend for evidence capture.
+./ui/: The TypeScript frontend for evidence capture and the AI dashboard shell.

 🤝 Contribute
 This is an open-source invocation.
 PRs, issues, and ideas are welcome.
 Key areas for contribution: